What is meant by Dynamic Balancing?

 Why is Dynamic Balancing Important?

 The primary goal of any equipment is to possess an operation that is free from vibration.
-However, what happens is, the vibration will always be part of any machine that rotates, and some vibration levels can be acceptable.
-Instead of trying to get rid of all the vibration in the machinery, It is essential to search for machinery balance for are as far as possible.
-This process minimises the vibration until there are fewer levels of noise and the present vibration does not affect the life of your machine.
+However, vibration will always be part of any machine that rotates, and some vibration levels can be acceptable.
+Instead of trying to get rid of all vibration in the machinery, it is necessary to search for machinery balance as far as possible.
+This process minimises the vibration until there are fewer levels of noise.
+In addition to this, reduced vibration can extend the lifespan of your machinery.

 An example of balancing is static balancing.
 To achieve this balance, use low friction bearings to enable your machine to settle, in that the heaviest part is at the bottom.
 You can remove material from the lower portion or put it to the top part until it rotates on a true axis.
-The method of static balancing is repeated over and over again until the point that is heavy disappears.
+We repeat the method of static balancing over and over again, until the point which is heavy disappears.
 When a section is balanced statically, its centre of gravity is located in the axis of its rotation.
 This process implies that it will remain stationary at the horizontal axis, without applying a braking force.

-Dynamic balancing is done with an attachment of sensors on the bearing pedestals.
+We perform Dynamic balancing by attaching sensors on the bearing pedestals.
 It enables imbalance identification on two planes for correction to occur.
 It uses the machines for determining the imbalance point and gives a correction.
-During this procedure, the sensors in the devices provide data to the computer when the machine rotates at a speed which is predetermined.
+During this procedure, the sensors in the devices provide data to the computer as the machine rotates.
+We predetermine the rotation speed as part of the test.
 This process will offer information on the exact weight amount that needs to be added or removed to bring back balance to areas that are very light or heavy.

 Dynamic balancing means a lot to the mechanical and engineering industry.
 When the machine is running in balance, it is working as it should be.
 A lot of consequences could happen if you are using a smooth and well-balanced machine.
 For instance, the results of dynamic balancing could result in: